amancooks08/Multiplayer-Card-Game---A-Go-CLI-app/README.md

 2. Ensure that you have Golang installed on your machine.
 3. Open a terminal and navigate to the directory where the repository is cloned.
 4. Run the "go mod tidy" command to ensure you have all the required modules present.
+5. Run the "go build" command to ensure the binary is made, and the build is done.
-5. Run the main game file using the go run command: go run main.go.
+6. Run the main game file using the go run command: go run main.go.
-6. Follow the on-screen instructions to play the game.
+7. Follow the on-screen instructions to play the game.
 Use the keyboard to input your choices during the game.
-7. Enjoy the multiplayer card game with your friends!
+8. Enjoy the multiplayer card game with your friends!

 # Contributing